Astronaut00/SexyScript/README.md

 # Problems

 - May not work properly on certain computers for unknown/unclear reasons (the timer can be made more accurate for firing)
+- Very bad overlay that lags a lot

 # Improvements